Pac-Man and the Ghostly Adventures: Production

 A pilot trailer produced by Arad Productions was shown at E3 2010, alongside the announcement of Pac-Man Party for the Wii.
 The pilot explained the basic plot of the show, and visually was mostly identical to the final product.
 The end of the pilot features a homage to the "Coffee Break" scenes in the original arcade game.
 Avi Arad explained in an interview that they made Pac-Man a high-schooler in order to tell stories about being a teenager, and that they also wanted to explore Pac-Man and Pac-Land's backstory.
 The trailer and Pac-Man Party also debuted a new design for Pac-Man that would be used for most Pac-Man media and merchandise during the show's run.

-In September 2011, 41 Entertainment was named worldwide distributor of the series except in Japan, where Bandai Namco would handle distribution.
+In September 2011, 41 Entertainment was named worldwide distributor of the series except in Japan, where Namco Bandai would handle distribution.
 The series was titutively titled PAC-MAN 3D at the time.
 Avi Arad said in the press release that Pac-Man was one of his all-time favorite characters, and that the show's ghosts would come in all shapes and sizes.
 Following this announcement, 41 Entertainment would announce global distribution deals with various partners.
 The animation was done by Sprite Animation Studios in partnership with OLM, Inc., who handled the production process, from storyboard to delivery.
 While Arad came up with the basic plot-line for the show, the final product was directed by Motonori Sakakibara.

 In some territories, the second half of season 2 was distributed as season 3.

 The show ended on a cliffhanger in 2015, with 52 episodes produced in total.